aws-samples/aws-blockchain-node-runners/blueprints/solana/README.md

 ### Port Security: Unified Dynamic Port Range

-Both Agave and Frankendancer use the same dynamic port range: **8004-8029**.
+Both Agave and Frankendancer use the same dynamic port range: **8004-8040**.
 This is an intentional architectural decision — since both clients share a single `requiredPorts` definition in `package.json`, aligning the dynamic port range avoids opening unnecessary ports when either client is deployed.

-Frankendancer's upstream default is `8900-9000`, but we override it to `8004-8029` to fit within the gossip security group rules (8001-8029).
+Frankendancer's upstream default is `8900-9000`, but we override it to `8004-8040` to fit within the gossip security group rules (8001-8040).
 The range starts at 8004 to avoid Frankendancer's static ports: gossip (8001) and shred (8003).
 The Firedancer documentation explicitly states that the dynamic port range must not overlap with static Firedancer ports.
-The width of 25 (`8029 - 8004`) meets the Agave minimum (`MINIMUM_VALIDATOR_PORT_RANGE_WIDTH = 25` in `solana-net-utils`).
+The width of 36 (`8040 - 8004`) satisfies Agave's minimum validator port-range width. **Note: Agave 4.2 raised this minimum above the previous 25** — the older `8004-8040` range (width 25) is rejected by 4.2 with "Port range is too small" (it now requires at least width 26, i.e. `8004-8030`), so the Agave 4.2.x configurations use `8004-8040` for headroom and parity with Frankendancer.

 ### Port Security: Why Ports 9001 and 9007 Are Not Exposed